Erlend90/IS-211-Mandatory3/README.md

 As can be seen from the results, the strict greedy algorithm is more efficient than Dijkstras algorithm, but yields worse results.
 This is a good illustration of the trade off one makes by running an algorithm that does not consider every option vs an algorithm which visits every node and examines every connection.
+I imagine there will always be a trade off between precision and performance for algorithms.

-There are other approximation algorithms which yield better results than the strict greedy algorithm I implemented, and will be much closer to the Dijkstra algorithm in precision.
+Though I have not written about them in this deliverable, there are other approximation algorithms which yield better results than the strict greedy algorithm I implemented, and will be much closer to the Dijkstra algorithm in precision.